mattermost/mattermost-handbook/operations/research-and-development/organization/README.md

 The source of truth for the R&D org structure and team membership is [this spreadsheet](https://docs.google.com/spreadsheets/d/1lH8QIjQGEoGospDUdVs_LQ_i2b82I1ce6W7z18vhPTQ/edit#gid=1820415931).

-R&D is split into 3 different divisions: Product, Cloud, and Security.
-Under each division, there are teams who have specific areas of ownership.
+R&D is split into three different divisions: Product, Cloud, and Security.
+Under each division, there are teams with specific areas of ownership.

 ## Product